grahamhaug/Hetarynes_Pipeline/README.md

 @GCH - Last Updated: 05/10/26

 ### Project Description:
-The primary motivation of this project is the curation of a computational dataset of structures and quantitative molecular descriptors for synthetically accessible heterocylic arynes (hetarynes).
+The primary motivation of this project is the curation of the "HAL-8000" computational dataset of structures and quantitative molecular descriptors for synthetically accessible heterocylic arynes (hetarynes).
 The dataset will enable data-driven statistical analyses across the range of accessible hetaryne chemical space, furnishing high-level quantitative insights which may allow for both advances in synthetic/methodological development and predictive modeling.